Dental Extractions in Whitby

 bt_bb_section_bottom_section_coverage_image

-• Swollen gums around the tooth or teeth.
+• Swollen gums near the affected tooth

 Looking for Solutions